Nilou Guide: Should you pull for Nilou in Genshin Impact?

-If you’ve played the recent Archon quests of Sumeru, you would’ve already met Nilou, a breathtaking dancer and Hydro sword-user from the capital.
-In version 3.1, she finally appears in her own 5-star limited banner, which many players have been anticipating since her first appearance in the game.
-In this Nilou Guide, we will be discussing her strengths, weaknesses, and whether she’s worth pulling for or not.
+If you’ve played the Archon quests of Sumeru, you would’ve already met Nilou, a breathtaking dancer and Hydro sword-user from the capital.
+In Version 3.1, she first appeared in her own 5-star limited banner, and now in Version 3.6, players have another chance to pull for her in her first rerun.
+This Nilou Guide discusses her strengths, weaknesses, and whether she’s worth pulling for or not.

 Nilou Guide: Why You Should Pull for Nilou

-Nilou is the newest addition to the list of Hydro characters with innate Hydro Infusion in their base kit, along with Childe and Ayato.
-These three characters even almost play so alike, with their infusion-granting ability tied to their Elemental Skill.
-What sets Nilou apart from others is her scaling that relies solely on HP, whereas Childe relies on ATK, while Ayato relies on both ATK and HP.
-This lets her effectively serve as either a support who can tank hits when needed, or a juggernaut-like carry who can hit quite hard.
+Nilou fills a niche in that she explicitly buffs a certain Elemental Reaction – something that not many Genshin Impact characters do.
+Due to her buffs to the Bloom reaction, she is frequently used in Bloom parties composed solely of Hydro and Dendro characters.

-Nilou’s two-hit burst also lets her act as a potent burst DPS, especially for many teams who rely on burst rotations like swap comps.
+Apart from being a Bloom enabler, Nilou’s two-hit burst also lets her act as a potent burst DPS, especially for many teams who rely on burst rotations like swap comps.

+You can read more about Nilou’s Skills, Talents, as well as her Constellations and Materials here.

 Here are a couple more reasons why Nilou is worth pulling for:

-- You like Nilou’s design and/or gameplay.
+- You like Nilou’s design, character and/or gameplay.

+- You have Nahida or Alhaitham and want to make the best use of Bloom reactions.

+- You intend to build or are building a Bloom team for Abyss- or event-related purposes.

 Why you should skip this banner